-“The change in tax treatment will have obvious effects on settlement agreements, as the tax deduction is often an important consideration when crafting a settlement agreement that includes support alimony,” Fry & Elder trial lawyer Amy Page said.
+“The change in tax treatment will have obvious effects on settlement agreements, as the tax deduction is often an important consideration when crafting a settlement agreement that includes support alimony,” local attorney Amy Page said in an email directed to Fry & Elder attorneys.
 “We are aware of these effects and are and will continue to be prepared to educate our clients about them as well.”

 Oklahoma Alimony Support Defined